SebastianDahlskog/SebastianDahlskog.github.io/_posts/2000-01-12-ClusteredRendering.markdown

 $$Z=Near_z(\frac{Far_z}{Near_z})^{\frac{slice}{numslices}}$$

+This means that as the depth increases, the slices become larger (fewer slices the further you go from the camera).

+This is desirable because usually more lights will be near the camera, so having a lot of faraway clusters wouldn't really help much.

 ## Copying cluster data to the GPU

 After assigning lights to clusters, the data must be made available to the GPU.